Top Exercises for Easing Neck Tension and Stiffness

 2. Neck Rotation

-Begin by sitting or standing with a straight back.
-Turn your head slowly to one side until you feel a mild stretch in the muscles on the opposite side of your neck.
-Hold the position for a few seconds before returning to the center.
-Then, repeat this motion in the other direction.
-Avoid forcing the movement to prevent discomfort or over-rotation.
-Perform several repetitions on each side to warm up your neck muscles.
+You may start in sitting or standing with erect posture.
+Move your head gradually at one side till you experience little strain in the muscles on the other side of the neck.
+Rest in the position after a few seconds and go back to the center.
+Now do the opposite.
+Do not force the movement and obtain discomfort or excessive rotation.
+Stretch with some repetitions of both sides to warm up your neck muscles.

 3. Shoulder Rolls

-Begin by looking over one shoulder, turning your head to a mild degree.
-Tilt your chin slightly downward toward your chest, as though looking at your collarbone.
-Use the opposite hand to apply light, downward pressure on the back of your head to enhance the stretch.
-Hold the position briefly and repeat on the other side.
-Move gently through this stretch to avoid discomfort.
+Start by glancing over one shoulder, letting your neck turn to a slight angle.
+Keep your head straight, and tilt your chin down a little, into the chest (it keeps your look at the collarbone).
+Lightly place your other hand downward pressure on the back of your head to increase the stretch.
+Take the position very briefly and do it on the other side.
+Take easy steps through this stretch to prevent any discomfort.

 6. Neck Isometrics